gustafn/munin-plugins-ns/README.md

   /etc/munin/plugin-conf.d/naviserver

-where one-default values can be specified.
+where default values can be specified.
 One can specify the url-path leading to the interface script, as well as the hostname an port of the server.